Friendly amendment

 In parliamentary procedure, a friendly amendment is an amendment to a motion under debate that is perceived by all parties as an enhancement to the original motion, often only as clarification of intent.
-Friendly amendments are to be treated like other amendments.
+Friendly amendments are treated like other amendments.

 Explanation

 Friendly amendments are often allowed by the chair after consent by the original mover of the motion.
 According to Robert's Rules of Order, a friendly amendment should not be handled any differently from any other amendment: the entire assembly must consent to the amendment, either by majority vote or through unanimous consent.

 Other uses

 In Model United Nations, a "friendly amendment" is a change to a resolution that everyone is in favor of, while an "unfriendly amendment" is one that does not have everyone's support.